 On top of this, we have many people claiming that even reality itself must be different for each individual.
 They say things like “create your own reality” and “find your own truths”.
 When noticing that different people can assess the same event via different beliefs, some people take this to mean reality does not exist at all!
-Many counsellors will also maintain that they will treat you as an individual rather than looking at what you have in common with others, and that you really must find your own unique answers to your problems as their are no common answers which might apply.
+If asked questions like “what is the cause and treatment for psychological stress?” such people would definitely reply with “well that’s different for everyone”.

 So then, if a person wishes to try and live by all these philosophies and really find their individuality, where would they begin such a search?
 Well the answer is that in order to find that which sets you apart from everyone else, you must first study what everyone has in common.
 How the hell can you claim to know what makes you different from others if you don’t even check to find out what other people have?
 What you think represents “who you are” might well be something other people also share.